EntCollNet/BugFlow/README.md

 ## Exemplar workflows
-As the modules are developed, examples of workflows containing incorporating these modules will be given here.
+As the modules are developed, examples of workflows containing and incorporating these modules will be given [here](https://github.com/EntCollNet/BugFlow/tree/master/workflows).

 If you have a workflow to contribute or deposit into Bugflow, use the corresponding "Workflow Template" [here](https://github.com/EntCollNet/BugFlow/issues/new/choose)